MirAbbasHussain/freshersbatch-oct16/README.txt

-this is my html assignment folder
+this is my html assignment folder and i like fruits.